Nanjing’s Historic Universities

 To date I have located, visited, and extensively photographed the campuses of approximately 8 of these 13 historic universities, including Hangchow University (Zhijiang Daxue) in Hangzhou, Zhejiang; St. John’s University (Sheng Yue Han Daxue) in Shanghai; S00chow University (Dong Wu Daxue) in Suzhou, Jiangsu; Ginling College (Jinling Nuzi Daxue) and the University of Nanking (Jinling Daxue) in Nanjing, Jiangsu; Central China University (Huazhong Daxue) in Wuhan, Hubei; West China Union University (Huaxi Daxue) in Chengdu, Sichuan; and Shantung Christian University (Qi Lu Daxue) in Jinan, Shandong.
 My main omissions have been the two campuses in Fujian and the one in Guangdong, two places that I don’t really want to visit, although I was also too lazy to ever visit the former site of the University of Shanghai, although I lived in that city for over 13 years.
 I also have yet to visit or photograph the former site of Yenching University (Yanjing Daxue) in Beijing, although I was so close when I visited the old Yuanmingyuan imperial garden, so my work isn’t quite finished yet.

 Nonetheless, some of these historic universities were already described by me in my New Yangzi River trilogy.
-A detailed description of the history and present day location of Huazhong Daxue, along with color photographs of the surviving historic buildings, was included in the chapter on Wuhan in Vol. III on The Upper Yangzi and The Three Gorges (2005).
+A detailed description of the history and present day location of Huazhong Daxue, along with color photographs of the surviving historic buildings, was included in the chapter on Wuhan in Vol. III, The Upper Yangzi and The Three Gorges (2005).
 It wasn’t easy to find and I believe I was first modern-day Westerner to relocate it since 1949.
 An extensive description and photographs of the former St. Johns University campus appeared both in my Shanghai and the Yangzi Delta (2004) and in my more recent book Discover Shanghai (2010), both published in Singapore.
 Furthermore, extensive description and photos of the former Suchow University campus appear in a separate blog entry on my blog, Suzhou: Epicenter of the Grand Canal.

 Ginling College and the University of Nanking were previously extensively described by me in Vol. II of my New Yangzi River series, Nanjing and the Lower Yangzi (2004).
 However, at that time I commented on how the local authorities seemed determined to present a falsified version of the institutions’ histories, one which completely denied and erased the role of Christian missionaries from America in founding them before 1949.
 Later these same discrepancies came to the attention of others.
 A huge debate broke out between Chinese and Western contributors to the Wikipedia article on Nanjing Daxue, when the former basically copied and pasted a translated version of the official history from the present university’s website, with disagreements so severe that it was never resolved.
 At one point I was even contacted by a group of irate aging octogenarian imperialists overseas in America who had once been on the faculty at Nan Da before 1949 and wanted to make the long trek back to Nanjing just to set the historical record straight with the local authorities there, but they ran out of steam before the expedition could be launched.